joeshaw/envdecode/README.md

         ID     string `env:"AWS_ACCESS_KEY_ID"`
         Secret string `env:"AWS_SECRET_ACCESS_KEY,required"`
     }

+    Timeout time.Duration `env:"TIMEOUT,default=1m"`
 }
 ```

-  * Fields must be exported (i.e. begin with a capital letter) in order for `envdecode` to work with them.
+Fields *must be exported* (i.e. begin with a capital letter) in order
+for `envdecode` to work with them.
+An error will be returned if a
+struct with no exported fields is decoded (including one that contains
+no `env` tags at all).

 Then call `envdecode.Decode`: